Looking for an alternative to GitBook? You've come to the right place.

 Check out the list below and find the knowledge base software that best suits your needs.

-If you are looking to replace GitBook as your internal knowledge sharing tool, Nuclino can be a great alternative.
+If you are looking to replace GitBook as your knowledge sharing or documentation tool, Nuclino can be a great alternative.
 It's a perfect solution for building a more collaborative internal knowledge base for your team — and bringing all your work together in one place.

 Unlike GitBook, which requires submitting a change request for every edit, all content in Nuclino can be collaboratively edited by multiple team members in real time without version conflicts.
 Every change is automatically preserved in the version history and previous versions can be easily restored if needed.
 In case you are looking to build a more static knowledge base, you can also assign the read-only or comment-only roles to your users, preventing unwanted or accidental edits.